Giorgiocig/Medical-dashboard/Readme.md

 mongo-db-memory-server allows to spin up a fresh instance of MongoDB database storing data only in memory, we can run our test on a fresh db

-# express

-To launch express
-root dir -> npm run start

-WITH NODEMON
-to launch backend with nodemon root dir -> npm run dev

-# frontend

-root project
-cd frontend
-npm run dev

 # env files

-1. root folder create a new .env file and write
+1. in backend folder create a new .env file and write

 PORT = 3000
 DATABASE_URL=mongodb://localhost:27017/reactmedicaldashboard